 There are times when charter schools receive more applicants than they can accommodate.
 To make the enrollment process as fair as possible, charter schools must provide a school lottery as an additional path to enrollment.
-The good news is that there are several ways to get into your ideal BASIS school even after the lottery ends.
+The good news is that there are several ways to get into your ideal BASIS school even after the lottery.

 If you’re currently waiting for an offer, you may be wondering what the next steps are.
 What do I do if my child is selected?
 What do I do if they’re not chosen?